STARTING OUT >>

 A ‘Permit to Acquire a Longarm’ application is required when purchasing each firearm.
 When processed and returned to the applicant, this Permit can be considered as your ‘legal authority to purchase’ that category of firearm.

-‘Permit to Acquire a Longarm’ applications are now lodged online via Services NSW website: https://www.service.nsw.gov.au/services/legal-and-police-services/firearms-licence.
+‘Permit to Acquire a Longarm’ applications are lodged online via Services NSW Link at the bottom of this Firearms Registry website page: https://www.service.nsw.gov.au/services/legal-and-police-services/firearms-licence.